benjaminang06/Benjamin_Portfolio/README.md

 Hey there!
 I’m Benjamin—a data scientist with an Applied Mathematics background who loves solving business problems.
 I like to think of this portfolio as a programming diary: each project snapshot captures what sparked my curiosity at that moment.
 I hope you enjoy exploring these experiments and getting to know me.

 ### [Project 1: The First Step Towards Data-Driven Esports: A Match Results Tracker](https://github.com/benjaminang06/mlwebapp/blob/clean-code/README.md)
-**Objective:** Developed a full-stack web app for storing and visualizing scrim and tournament match results, giving teams access to historical logs and an interactive performance dashboard.
+**Description:** Developed a full-stack web app for storing and visualizing scrim and tournament match results, giving teams access to historical logs and an interactive performance dashboard.

 **Key Results:**
 - Centralized over 200 match records, eliminating dozens of Excel files